 Elementary Student Resources

-The M'KIS Literacy Support Program [Kindergarten - Grade Five] serve students who present with a variety of learning needs.
-M’KIS does not provide a full special education program; however we are able to support students with mild learning differences.
+The M'KIS Literacy Support Program (Kindergarten through Grade 5) serves students who present with a variety of learning needs.
+M’KIS does not provide a full special education program; however, we are able to support students with mild learning differences.

-In the Elementary School, (Kindergarten to Grade Five) our Literacy Support teachers service students through a variety of models (including small group pullout, push-in, and occasionally 1:1) to best meet their individual needs.
+In the Elementary School, (Kindergarten Through Grade Five) our Literacy Support teachers service students through a variety of models in an effort to meet individual needs.
+These include small group pullout, push-in, and occasionally 1:1.

 Students who become ill during the school day should report to the Health Office before contacting parents.
 Students with a temperature will be sent home and parents are asked to keep their child home for 24 hours after fever is gone.
 Also, if your child does become ill at school, we will contact you directly.
 Your child is required leave from the Health Office with proper release forms.
 No child may leave campus without this paperwork.

 In the Elementary School, the counseling program is made up of three major components: Classroom guidance, parent education and support, and individual and group counseling.
 In the regularly-scheduled classroom guidance lessons, a child’s physical, social, and emotional growth is explored as students participate in discussions, role-plays, group activities, read-alouds, and games.
 Students build interpersonal skills with a focus on making healthy, safe, and respectful choices.
 Empathy building, problem-solving, and emotional management are among the many topics covered in the guidance lessons.

 Parents play a vital role in supporting the emotional health and well-being of their children.
 The elementary counselor looks forward to working with parents closely, and encourages parents to make individual appointments with a her for additional support.
 Appointments can be made through our elementary school secretaries.